Your doctor is likely to start with a medical history and physical examination.

-Several types of therapy and assistive devices can improve quality and sometimes length of life in people who have muscular dystrophy.
+Several types of therapy and assistive devices can improve the quality and sometimes the length of life in people who have muscular dystrophy.
 Examples include:

 - Range-of-motion and stretching exercises.
 Muscular dystrophy can restrict the flexibility and mobility of joints.
 Limbs often draw inward and become fixed in that position.
 Range-of-motion exercises can help to keep joints as flexible as possible.

 - Exercise.
 Low-impact aerobic exercise, such as walking and swimming, can help maintain strength, mobility and general health.
 Some types of strengthening exercises also might be helpful.
 But it's important to talk to your doctor first because some types of exercise might be harmful.